patrickcording/02807-comp-tools/weekplans/week1.md

 - [Getting started](https://www.atlassian.com/git/tutorials/setting-up-a-repository)
 - [Collaborating](https://www.atlassian.com/git/tutorials/syncing)

+## Introduction survey
+If you didn't fill it out during the lecture, please take 2 minutes and answer the [introduction survey](https://forms.gle/PvCSxAmFKg5HWvLd9).

 ## Exercises
 ### Exercise 1
-First download `binary_classification.csv`.
-Find out where the data is from and what the target column is.
+Download [this](https://raw.githubusercontent.com/patrickcording/02807-comp-tools/master/docker/work/data/access.log-sample) webserver access log and use command-line tools to count the number of unique IP addresses seen.

+Can you achieve it in a one-liner?

 ### Exercise 2
-Use command line tools to count the number of instances (rows) of the majority and minority class of `binary_classification.csv`.

-### Exercise 3
+Download the [Lending Club](https://s3.amazonaws.com/datarobot_public_datasets/10K_Lending_Club_Loans.csv) dataset shown in the lecture.

-Use command line tools to create a new CSV file that contains as many rows from the majority class as there are rows in the minority class.
+Use command line tools to solve the following exercises.

-### Exercise 4
-Use command line tools to sample 100 rows randomly from `binary_classification.csv`.
+- Determine how many columns the dataset has
+- Count the number of rows where `is_bad` is true and `is_bad` is false
+- Sample 1000 rows from the dataset using [stratified sampling](https://en.wikipedia.org/wiki/Stratified_sampling)

-### Exercise 5 (preparation for next time)
+### Exercise 3 (preparation for next time)
 We have compiled a Docker image that contains Python, Jupyter, Spark, and all the packages that you need for the course.

 Please follow the below instructions for installing Docker and getting the Docker container up and running.